1. Understanding the problem and requirements

-Taking their considerations into acount, a better flow need to balance the business needs and user experience.
+Taking their considerations into account, a better flow need to balance the business needs and user experience.
 So I suggested:

-1. Ask user to use company email to sign up if possible, so that it helps verify user identity;
+1. Ask users to use company email to sign up if possible, so that it helps verify user identity;

-2. Segmented the sign up process into two steps, make the personal and company info input field as a optional second step.
-User can skip the second step to firstly sign up.
+2. Segment the signup process into two steps, make the personal and company info input field as an optional second step.
+Users can skip the second step to sign up.
 In case they want to fill out the information, they can always do it later in their profile.